Black Protest Leaders To White Allies: 'It's Our Turn To Lead Our Own Fight'

 They responded by hustling forward, forming a line with homemade shields.

-"It's our turn to lead our own fight, to frame our own conversations," said Benjamin O'Keefe, a Black political organizer in Brooklyn where protests have continued since June after George Floyd, a Black man, was killed while in police custody in Minneapolis.
+"It's our turn to lead our own fight, to frame our own conversations," said Benjamin O'Keefe, a Black political organizer in Brooklyn where protests have continued since late May after George Floyd, a Black man, was killed while in police custody in Minneapolis.

 O'Keefe, who also worked on Sen. Elizabeth Warren's presidential campaign, said it's a hopeful sign for Black leaders that so many white people are turning out for marches.

-But it's also meant a complicated conversation with white activists who often haven't grappled with their own attitudes about race.
+But it has also meant a complicated conversation with white activists who often haven't grappled with their own attitudes about race.

 "We exist in a white supremacy culture in which even people who want to do good do not necessarily want to be led by a Black person," the 26-year-old said.